enPlace/enPlace/README.md

 <h3 align="left">About me:</h3>
 <p>I've spent most of my adult life teaching, and my love of learning and interest in pedagogy constantly drive me to teach myself new things.
 I moved to South America for a few years to continue teaching and to learn Spanish, at the time wanting to become an immigration lawyer.
 But things changed!
 After taking the LSAT and scoring well, I began teaching it and, meanwhile, started to learn programming on the side to boost my resume. </p>

-<p>It turns out that my love of language learning, logic, problem solving and analytics are really nicely combined in programming, and I chose to pursue a career in software development instead.
+<p>It turns out that my love of language learning, logic, problem solving, and analytical thinking are really nicely combined in programming, and I chose to pursue a career in software development instead.
 I haven't looked back since, and continue to take joy in learning how to solve new problems every day.</p>

  When I'm not building web apps or teaching the LSAT, I'm either watching sci-fi movies, running, or long-distance trekking through the mountains.